-The Torah law: [The following law applies in all areas which do not have consumer laws on this issue:] One who purchased a food product and discovered that it was spoiled at the time of purchase, is entitled to receive a full cash refund for the product from the seller.
-This applies even if the seller is a merchant who himself purchased the product from the manufacturer, nevertheless, he is liable to personally refund the purchase from the buyer.
-[Thus, the seller cannot tell the buyer to speak to the company manufacturer for a return.]
-This applies even if the store has a policy of no return policy on foods, fruits or vegetables, and the buyer was made aware of this at the time of purchase.
-This however only applies if the food was already spoiled at the time of purchase.
-In a case where one is unsure, the burden of proof is on the one desiring the payment, which in a regular situation, is the consumer.
+The Torah law: [The following law applies in all jurisdictions which do not contain consumer laws legislated on this issue:] One who purchased a food product and discovered that it was spoiled at the time of purchase, is entitled to receive a full cash refund for the product from the seller.
+[According to Ashkenazim] this applies even if the seller is a merchant who himself purchased the product from the manufacturer, nevertheless, he is liable to personally refund the purchase from the buyer.
+[Thus, the seller cannot tell the buyer to speak to the company manufacturer for a return.
+However, according to Sephardim, the seller has the right to refuse the refund, and send him to the original seller for his refund claim.]
+This applies even if the store has a no return policy on foods, fruits or vegetables, and the buyer was made aware of this at the time of purchase.
+This, however, only applies if the food was already spoiled at the time of purchase.
+In a case where one is unsure, the burden of proof is on the one asking for the payment, which in a regular situation, is the consumer.
 [In all cases that the seller is liable to accept a return, he must refund the buyer with money, and not with store credit, unless the seller does not have any money to give.]

 The State law: The above Halacha is only in effect in an area that does not contain any consumer laws regarding the issue of returns on spoiled food products.
 If, however, the State in which the purchase took place, contains consumer laws and policies which are accepted upon that area, then the laws of returning a product follow all those laws and regulations for all purposes, unless explicitly stated otherwise by the buyer to the seller at the time of purchase.
 [Thus, if a certain State has a policy of no returns on food products, even if found to be spoiled from the time of purchase, then this policy overrides the Halacha, and the seller does not have to reimburse the buyer.
 Likewise, if the State law permits the seller to reimburse the buyer with store credit, then he may choose to do so.]